conradakunga/Blog/_posts/2021-09-28-30-days-of-net-6-day-12-collection-count-performance-improvement.md

 }
 ```

+For the tests it just so happens that `Enumerable.Range` has been optimized such that this method works for this use case.

+However if you modify the range (perhaps with a `Where` filter, the method returns `false`)

-I have attempted to verify this with some tests:
+I have attempted to verify the speed of this with some tests:

 ```csharp
 public class Test